My name is Kay and my background is in product and graphic design.

 The new body scan express meditation only takes 14 minutes to relax your whole body.
 From the tip of your toes to the top of your head, this session focuses on each body part in turn and controlled breathing.
 Being able to control your breathing can help you take control of your thoughts and emotions, too.
 Slow breathing helps reduce feelings of stress, increases positive emotions and create a sense of calm.
 It’s a really important component to practice your mindfulness.
 Sometimes just focusing on your breathing can help you get refocused and recharged.

-6. Sleep Meditation
+6. Reflection Meditation

 This self-reflection meditation will guide you through a series of questions with a couple of minutes between, to allow you time to reflect.
 Don’t worry if you are unable to answer the questions, this is not a test.
 It might lead you to other things you want to ask yourself.